blueoceandevops/spring-rabbit-filter/README.md

 NoFilterListener - [message] NOT Filtered Message [header] null
 ```

+By only looking at this output, there is a demonstration that some kind of filtering and segregation has happened.
+Bear with me and a explanation of how to do that will be given.

 ## Code Explanation

 ### Main Idea
-The purpose is to segregate messages consume based on some message header information.
+The purpose is to segregate messages consumption based on some message header information.

 ![](https://bit.ly/2H8Frhu)